-The "evil maid" attack gets its name from a hypothetical situation in which a high-ranking company official is out of his hotel room, and a maid is paid by an adversary to go into the room and plant malware on the encrypted system.
-The next time the computer is used, the malware is able to steal his encryption password or worse.
+The "evil maid" attack gets its name from a hypothetical situation in which, say, a high-ranking company official is out of his hotel room and a maid is paid by an adversary to go into the room and plant malware on an encrypted computer system.
+The next time the computer is used, the malware steals the encryption password.

-Such an attack takes advantage of the vulnerable state of a computer system before it boots into the operating system environment.
-In this pre-boot environment, there is no antivirus scanning, no kernel-level process scheduling or management, and no true virtual memory segmentation.
+Such an attack takes advantage of the vulnerable state of a computer system before it boots into its operating system environment.
+In this preboot environment, there is no antivirus scanning, no kernel-level process scheduling or management, and no true virtual memory segmentation.

 The typical evil maid attack requires physical access of the target system.
-That is, the attacker must be able to acquire the physical system to install the malware on it, requiring that the attacker not be caught in the act for a successful operation.
-The goal of an evil maid attack is to obtain an FDE password to be able to decrypt a hard disk drive.
-This generally assumes physical access will be used again once the password is stolen to exfiltrate sensitive data, or that the disk drive was copied at the same time the malware was planted on the system.
-In either case, the password for FDE in most systems is limited to just that: disk encryption.
+That is, the attacker must be able to acquire the physical system to install the malware on it.
+The goal of an evil maid attack is to obtain a full disk encryption (FDE) password to be able to decrypt a disk drive.
+This generally assumes that physical access will be used again once the password is stolen to exfiltrate sensitive data or that the disk drive was copied at the same time the malware was planted on the system.
+In either case, the password for FDE is, in most systems, used only for disk encryption.

-In this paper, we explore an attack that we call Bootbandit, which is a bootkit credential harvester that attacks Apple-branded macOS systems.
+In this paper, we explore an attack that we call BootBandit, which is a bootkit credential harvester that attacks Apple-branded macOS[®] systems.
 In macOS, the FDE protection employs users' login credentials for disk encryption.
-Because the same password is used in two different places, theft of the FDE password in the vulnerable, pre-operating system environment also means theft of the login credentials (which, on a personal computer, is often also sufficient for gaining root/administrator-level access on the system.)
-Bootbandit includes a bootloader infection for credential theft, an implant for macOS for exfiltration, and a command and control server for an attacker to collect credentials from victims.
+Because the same password is used in two different places, theft of the FDE password in the vulnerable preoperating system environment also means theft of the login credentials, which, on a personal computer, is often also sufficient for gaining root or administrator-level access on the system.
+BootBandit includes a bootloader infection for credential theft, an implant for macOS for exfiltration, and a command and control server for an attacker to collect credentials from victims.